stefan-berger/elo-fal/README.md

 Communication between TYPO3 an ELO is done by ELO Index Server.
 ELO Office does not include "ELO Index Server", you need ELO Professional or higher.

+Network access: TYPO3 must be able to connect to ELO Index-Server.